 Go For It...

-As a general rule, we like the idea of hybrid bats for those who:
+As a general rule, we like the idea of hybrid bats (and the Beast X) for those who:

 - Prefer hot out of the wrapper performance

-It is no different for the 2018 Beast Hybrid X. Additionally, we would add the Hybrid X to the short list of players who also like:
+Additionally, we would add the Hybrid X to the short list of players who:

 - Want the largest barrel on a hybrid bat for 2018

-- Looking for a good value on a performance two piece bat in the USABat space.
+- Seek a good value on a performance two piece bat in the USABat space

-As a general rule, the following people tend to stay away from two piece hybrid bats:
+As a general rule, the following people tend to stay away from two piece hybrid bats, (including the 2018 Beast X):

 - Those who prefer the largest barrel possible

-- Players that like an ultra light swing
+- Players who like an ultra light swing

 - Hitters who like the direct power of a stiff single piece bat.

-Those characteristics hold true for recommending the 2018 Ghost X too.
-Additionally we would add a few more hesitations to your list for the 2018 Ghost X. They include:
+Additionally, we would add a few more hesitations to your list for the 2018 Beast X:

 - A tight bugdget